by James Kraus

 The Ford Model T

 Many are familiar with Henry Ford’s famous quote: “Any colour you want, as long as it’s black”.
-When the Model T first went on sale in 1908, it was actually available in a limited range of colours.
+When the Model T first went on sale in 1908, it was actually available in blue, green, grey or red.
 Ford continuously tried to make the car not only better, but less expensive to make and cheaper to buy.
 Indeed, throughout its 19-year life, the new T was almost always cheaper than the previous year’s T. Anything that sped up production would save money.
 When Henry discovered that black was the fastest drying paint, that was the end of the other colours from 1915 until 1926 when public demand and increasing competition from brands offering a full palette brought colour back to Ford showrooms.

 International Competition Colours